ElTinmar/VideoReader/README.md

 - There is no clear speed gain when using hardware acceleration to decode frames from the video file
 - Running the consumer processing code on the GPU when possible can yield a significant speed-up

+General advice

+- Keep an eye on `top` or `htop` to see if all cores are in use
+- Keep an eye on the size of the producer queue

 ## download test video

 ```